 As a regular appointed First Aider needs to fill in the accident forms; this is also the case in terms of mental health.
 Individuals must record critical incidents when necessary to help with the individual’s progression.

 Many people in today’s climate believe that a mental health first aider and physical first aider should be seen as equals.
-Although this is the case there is no mandatory requirement to have a mental health first aider on-site in a workplace.
+Although this is the case, there is no mandatory requirement to have a mental health first aider on-site in the workplace.

 In early 2019 parliament debated the subject which was backed by MHFA England’s campaign “Wheres Your Head At?”.
 This was due to an increase in employers and mental health first aiders getting behind the cause.
 Although this was the case, no changes to the law have been made so far.
 Correct as of 28/03/19